akshatbjain/Traffic-Sign-Classifier/writeup.md

 | .000	| 29	| Bicycles crossing |
 | .000	| 20	| Dangerous curve to the right |
 | .000 | 21 | Double curve |

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?